Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 --------

-Hellion (hook)
+Rogue (hook)
 ---------
 Secondary Path prefix: "Crooked"

 Rank 1
 ~~~~~~
-| **Slice of Hand**
+| **Sleight of Hand**
-| The Hellion may attack with melee weapons using Grace to hit instead of Brawn, but not with heavy weapons.
+| The Rogue may attack with melee weapons using Grace to hit instead of Brawn, but not with heavy weapons.
 |
 | **Push and Pull**
-| When the Hellion succeeds and risks damage with an attack, they may choose to risk 1 less damage.
+| When the Rogue succeeds and risks damage with an attack, they may choose to risk 1 less damage.
 If they do, they can move the struck target one square in any direction, or two if using a heavy weapon.
 |
 | **Bag of Tricks**
-| The Hellion gains access to a Stash pool, which increases by 1, and learns two trap recipes of common or uncommon rarity.
+| The Rogue gains access to a Stash pool, which increases by 1, and learns two trap recipes of common or uncommon rarity.

 Rank 2
 ~~~~~~
 | **Clever Tricks**
-| The Hellion may deploy traps at a range of 3.
+| The Rogue may deploy traps at a range of 3.
 When they set a trap, it can be given a more sensitive trigger, expanding its activation squares to the squares adjacent.
 A single target trap will target the character that triggered it, while ones which affect an area will originate from its original position.
-| The Hellion's maximum Stash also increases by 1, and they learn a new common or uncommon trap recipe.
+| The Rogue's maximum Stash also increases by 1, and they learn a new common or uncommon trap recipe.

 Rank 3
 ~~~~~~
 | **Cheat to Win**
-| After successfully dealing damage to a target or affecting it with any kind of flask or trap, the Hellion may use dirty tactics to inflict a status effect which lowers any one of the target's primary Attributes by 1, or their Speed by 2.
-The status effect lasts until the Hellion's next turn.
+| After successfully dealing damage to a target or affecting it with any kind of flask or trap, the Rogue may use dirty tactics to inflict a status effect which lowers any one of the target's primary Attributes by 1, or their Speed by 2.
+The status effect lasts until the Rogue's next turn.
-| The Hellion's maximum Stash also increases by 1, and they learn a new trap recipe of any rarity.
+| The Rogue's maximum Stash also increases by 1, and they learn a new trap recipe of any rarity.

 --------